victorporof/Sublime-HTMLPrettify/README.md

     // and have the lowest level of precedence (meaning any of the settings in
     // the 'html', 'css', 'js', 'json' and 'custom' categories override these).

+    // You can add other .jsbeautifyrc rules in this section too.

     // End output with newline
     "end_with_newline": false,